bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Conclusion

 A wide class of applications in economics, finance, marketing, and the social sciences have dependent variables which are ordinal in nature (i.e., they are discrete and ordered) and are characterized by an underlying continuous variable.
-Modeling and analysis of such variables have been typically confined to ordinal probit or ordinal logit models, which offers information on the conditional mean of the outcome variable given the covariates.
-However, a recently proposed method by \citet{Rahman-2016} allows Bayesian quantile modeling of ordinal data and thus presents the tool for a more comprehensive analysis and inference.
+Modeling and analysis of such variables have been typically confined to ordinal probit or ordinal logit models, which offers information on the average probability of outcome variable given the covariates.
+However, a recently proposed method by Rahman (2016) allows Bayesian quantile modeling of ordinal data and thus presents the tool for a more comprehensive analysis and inference.
 The prevalence of ordinal responses in applications is well known and hence a software package that allows Bayesian quantile analysis with ordinal data will be of immense interest to applied researchers from different fields, including economics and statistics.

 The current paper presents an implementation of the \CRANpkg{bqror} package -- the only package available for estimation and inference of Bayesian quantile regression in ordinal models.
 The package offers two MCMC algorithms for estimating ordinal quantile models.
 An ordinal quantile model with 3 or more outcomes is estimated by a combination of Gibbs sampling and MH algorithm, while estimation of an ordinal quantile model with exactly 3 outcomes utilizes a simpler and computationally faster algorithm that relies solely on Gibbs sampling.
 For both forms of ordinal quantile models, the \CRANpkg{bqror} package also provides functions to calculate the covariate effects (for continuous as well as binary regressors) and measures for model comparison -- marginal likelihood and the DIC.
 The paper explains how to compute the marginal likelihood from the MCMC outputs and recommends its use over the DIC for model comparison.
-In addition, this paper demonstrates usage of all the functions for estimation and analysis of Bayesian quantile regression with ordinal data on simulation studies, and the educational attainment and tax policy applications from \citet{Rahman-2016}.
+Additionally, this paper demonstrates the usage of functions for estimation and analysis of Bayesian quantile regression with ordinal data on simulation studies and two applications related to educational attainment and tax policy.
+In the future, the current package will be extended to include ordinal quantile regression with longitudinal data and variable selection in ordinal quantile regression with cross section and/or longitudinal data.